Anti-gravity: Theoretical probability

 During the close of the twentieth century NASA provided funding for the Breakthrough Propulsion Physics Program (BPP) from 1996 through 2002.
 This program studied a number of "far out" designs for space propulsion that were not receiving funding through normal university or commercial channels.
-Anti-gravity-like concepts were investigated under the name "diametric drive".
-The work of the BPP program continues in the independent, non-NASA affiliated Tau Zero Foundation.
+Anti-gravity-like concepts were listed under "approaches categorized as non-viable" since the study found found no evidence of a anti-gravity-like forces.
+So many inappropriate proposals were submitted that NASA developed a screening guide for reviewers.